ivan-kleshnin/unredux/3.todos/README.md

 but the points 1–5 still appply.

 I have a hard time choosing between those three.
 Both **extra argument** and **async initial state** are leaky abstractions.
-I'm not big on simplifying client APIs at the cost of pouring extra complexity to libraries.
+I'm not big on simplifying client APIs at the cost of pouring an additional complexity into libraries.
 Partially, because I think we all should write more libraries.

 For now, I decided to settle myself on the "explicit argument" version.